uguisu/dynamic-pip/README.md

 - [ ] official `--report` function is still in the experimental stage.

 ## Future version
+- [ ] generate a report about all installed packages
 - [ ] find package exist
 - [ ] auto-detect packages with custom version from github
 - [ ] verify hash